manuka99/Dhammika-hotel---Spring-boot-java-/README.md

 ### Manuka yasas

 1. Maintaining user levels with spring security
+2. User registration, login, password recovery and email verification.
-2. Product management with sorting, filtering and its administration
+3. Product management with sorting, filtering and its administration
-3. Feedbacks and complains management
+4. Feedbacks and complains management
-4. Implementing Payment gateways such as PAYHERE and PAYPAL
+5. Implementing Payment gateways such as PAYHERE and PAYPAL
-5. DUAl currency management LKR and USD
+6. DUAl currency management LKR and USD
-6. Orders and payment management
+7. Orders and payment management
-7. Cart management
+8. Cart management
-8. Designing and developing the administration panel that support both LIGHT MODE and DARK MODE
+9. Designing and developing the administration panel that support both LIGHT MODE and DARK MODE
-9. Analytics using Graphs and charts
+10. Analytics using Graphs and charts
-10. Developing a mailbox with IMAP Server of GOOGLE
+11. Developing a mailbox with IMAP Server of GOOGLE
-11. In-app notifications and mails for all user actions.
+12. In-app notifications and mails for all user actions.
-12. Delivery fee calculator algorithms.
+13. Delivery fee calculator algorithms.

 ### Nethmi Divya